Homemade Strawberry Sherbet

 Of course!
 We have a recipe for key lime sherbet that is really delicious.
 But you can also start with this base recipe and substitute any kind of berry.
 Raspberries, blueberries, blackberries or even a mix of them all would be delicious.

 Love making frozen treats?
-Check out my collection of ice cream recipes for more tasty inspiration!
+Check out my collection of strawberry recipes or collection of ice cream recipes for more tasty inspiration!

 small bowl with 3 scoops of pink strawberry sherbet.